LukasNiessen/oidc-explained/README.md

 Below is a standalone Node.js example using Express to handle OIDC login with Google, storing user data in a SQLite database.

-Please not that this is just example code and some things are missing or can be improved.
-I also on purpose did not use the library openid-client to make the process more visible.
+Please note that this is just example code and some things are missing or can be improved.

+I also on purpose did not use the library openid-client so less things happen "behind the scenes" and the entire process is more visible.
 In production you would want to use openid-client or a similar library.

+Last note, I also don't enforce HTTPS here, which in production you really really should.

 ```javascript
 const express = require("express");